wowsuchdoge/doge/README.md

 - Visit the url you see in your web browser

 # Docker
-- Docker image is available at https://github.com/krptg0/doge
+- Unofficial Docker image is available at https://github.com/krptg0/doge
 - Contact krptg over Github for assistance, or open an issue directly on his repo

 # Credits